 Furthermore, in May 2015, the Ministry of Health published Circular 400-1378-15, which requests all importers (and INVIMA registration holders) of products whose main ingredient is wheat flour to send their technical specifications to INVIMA.
-Given the pressure exerted by local importers, the Ministry of Health is currently conducting a review of this enrichment requirement, which may lead to the mandatory addition of other nutrients, such as zinc.
+During the first half of 2022, the Ministry of Health conducted a review of this enrichment requirement, which may lead to the mandatory addition of other nutrients if the review is materialized in any amendment to the current regulation.
 This review also contemplates derived processed products that use wheat flour as a main ingredient, as well as corn flour and its derived products.